Anaminus/roblox-cure/source/info/spawner.md

 # Spawner Package

 Provides replacement functionality for character spawning, which is normally overridden by Cure.
+Not available to clients.

 ## API

-- `spawner.add ( player )`
+- `spawner.Add ( player )`

 	Adds a player to the spawner.
 Usually used with Player.PlayerAdded.

-- `spawner.remove ( player )`
+- `spawner.Remove ( player )`

 	Removes a player from the spawner.
 Usually used with Player.PlayerRemoving.

-## Settings

-If the **settings** package is available, then this package will utilize it by adding the following settings:
+- `spawner.Settings`

+	A table of settings.
+Contains the following values:

 	- CharacterAutoLoads

 		A bool indicating whether the character of a player will load automatically.
 Use this setting in place of `Players.CharacterAutoLoads`.
 Defaults to `true`.

 	- RespawnCooldown

 		A number indicating the amount of time to wait after a character dies before respawning, in seconds.
 Defaults to 5.